 Brian Bagyenda appeared in court alongside two of his co-accused

-His remand was prompted by State prosecutor, Joyce Anyango, informing court that investigations were incomplete.
+Their remand was prompted by State prosecutor, Joyce Anyango, who informed court that investigations were incomplete.

-"Your worship, investigations into the case are still on going.
-I therefore pray that you give us another mention of the case," Anyango said.
+"Your worship, investigations into the case are still ongoing.
+I therefore pray that you give us another case mention".

-Bagyenda, 29, a pharmacist and son of ISO boss, Col Frank Bagyenda, appeared in court alongside Vincent Rwahwire, 28, and Innocent Bainomugisha, 24, to answer charges of murder.
+Bagyenda, 29, appeared in court alongside Vincent Rwahwire, 28, and Innocent Bainomugisha, 24, to answer charges of murder.

 On February 1, 2017, the trio was charged with murder under section 188 and 189 of the Penal Code Act.
-The offence of murder carries a maximum penalty of death upon conviction.
+The offence carries a maximum penalty of death upon conviction.

-Prosecution alleges that the accused, on January 4, 2017, at Njobe Poad plot 2, Luzira, Nakawa division in Kampala district, with malice aforethought, unlawfully caused the death of Twijukye.
+Prosecution alleges that the accused, on January 4, 2017 at Njobe Road, plot 2 in Luzira, Nakawa division in Kampala district, with malice aforethought, unlawfully caused the death of Twijukye.

-On January 18th, Police arrested Bagyenda and his co-accused after telephone printouts from the mobile phone of the deceased showed that he was the last person to speak to Twijukye before she disappeared mysteriously from her home.
+On January 18, Police arrested Bagyenda and his co-accused after telephone printouts from the mobile phone of the deceased showed that he was the last person to speak to her before she disappeared mysteriously from her home.

-She was murdered and her body dumped in Seeta, Mukono District.
-Twijukye lived with her sister in Namugongo, Kira Municipality, Wakiso District.
+She was murdered and her body was dumped in Seeta, Mukono district.

 Later, Police recovered Twijukye's decomposing body in Namanve Forest, 11km away from the murder scene.

-At the time of death, Twijukye was working at Capital Shoppers in Ntinda and was due for graduation.
+At the time of death, Twijukye was working at Capital Shoppers in Ntinda and was set to graduate from university.